 Some iPad cases allow you to solve two problems at the same time by doubling as stands, but few can lift your tablet like the Moft Float.
 Its double-hinge stand folds out from the back of the case and can raise your tablet up to 3.15 inches in landscape mode, giving it the appearance of a miniature monitor, which is great for desktop use.

 In portrait mode, the stand holds the iPad in a convenient position for reading.
-When you’re done, the stand all folds away and serves as a tough plastic shell for your tablet.
-This two-in-one convenience makes this one of the best iPad stands when it comes to value for money.
+When you’re done, the stand folds away and serves as a tough plastic shell for your tablet.
+This two-in-one convenience makes the Moft Float one of the best iPad stands when it comes to value for money.

 How should I choose the best iPad stand for me?